amarjandu/testing/.github/ISSUE_TEMPLATE/onboarding.md

 ---
-name: onboarding
+name: Onboarding
-about: Onboarding Template
+about: 'Template for onboarding new developers '
-title: ''
+title: Onboarding to Azul
 labels: ''
 assignees: ''